-Nonprofits are using a business line of credit to help even out cash flow so that important bills can be paid.
-Many nonprofits use a credit line for to make payroll when cash flow is down because it is illegal to not pay your employee on time.
+But there are nonprofit banking resources you can count on, including business lines of credit to maintain cash flow so you can pay your important bills on time.
+Many nonprofits use a credit line to make payroll when cash flow is lacking as it is against the Fair Labor Standards Act (FLSA) not to pay employees on time.

-A line of credit is a preapproved set amount of money that the nonprofit organization can use and can pay back as soon as cash flow is positive.
-The costs of a line of credit are typically very inexpensive because a credit line is often used for a very short period of time.
+A line of credit is a preapproved set amount of money that the nonprofit organization can use and can pay back as soon as the cash starts flowing again.
+It’s similar to a short-term loan for nonprofit organizations, but a business line of credit typically costs a nonprofit less than a loan because the payback term is short.

 Nonprofit Mortgages and Refinance

-Semble help nonprofits use future committed donations as collateral along with the collateral of the purchased building.
-Semble then matches up those nonprofits with established banks that are used to working with nonprofits and thank interest rate is often better then if youi had approached the bank directly.
+Semble helps nonprofits use future committed donations as collateral along with the collateral of the purchased building.
+In addition, Semble can match your nonprofit with an established bank that has worked with nonprofit organizations and understands their needs.
+Typically, you can get a better interest rate through Semble than if you approached the bank directly.

 What Do the Best Banks for Nonprofits Look for When Approving a Nonprofit Loan?

-Banks will often want collateral to back up the loan for your nonprofit organization.
-That collateral could be assets that the nonprofit has or personal assets that someone is willing to pledge to secure the loan.
+Banks often want collateral to back up the loan to your nonprofit organization.
+That collateral could be assets the nonprofit has (such as property) or personal assets that you (or someone else) are willing to pledge to secure the loan.

-The bank might require someone with a good credit history (Usually 680 or better) to sign on behalf of the nonprofit.
-Yes, this does mean that if the nonprofit defaults on the loan then that person would be responsible to pay back the loan.
+The bank might require someone with a good credit history (usually 680 or better) to sign on behalf of the nonprofit.
+Remember, if the nonprofit defaults on the loan, that person would be responsible for paying it back.

 Nonprofit Tax-Exempt Funding Sources

-Some financial institutions will be more flexible on collateral and personal guarantees if they know that your funding source(s) are safe.
-For example if 100% of your funding comes from the federal government the bank might be more flexible.
+The best banks for nonprofits may be more flexible when asking for collateral and personal guarantees if they know that your funding source(s) are “safe.”
+For example, if 100% of your funding comes from the federal government, the bank might be more flexible.

-What is the Best Bank Account for Nonprofits to Conduct Day to Day Business?
+What are the Best Bank Accounts for Nonprofits to Use to Conduct Business?

-Selecting the best bank account for your tax-exempt nonprofit is usually based on the services you will be needing.
-Often, as your nonprofit grows you will find that you will move business banking relationships from a credit union to a local bank to a national bank because your business account needs have changed.
+When selecting the best bank for your nonprofit, you need to consider the services you need.
+Often, as your nonprofit grows, you may discover you need to move your business banking relationships from a credit union to a local bank to a national bank because your needs have changed.

-Here are a list of banking features you can use to determine which financial institution might be the best:
+Here is a list of the best nonprofit bank account features to help you determine which financial institution might be the best for your nonprofit:

 Business Debit Card and Credit Cards

-Be sure to ask about the policies and costs associated with business debit cards and credit cards.
-You might have a few employees that you will want to provide with a credit card and you should ask the bank about safeguards.
+Be sure to ask about the policies and costs associated with any business debit cards and credit cards the bank issues.
+The best credit cards for nonprofits often feature low fees or offer a reward.
+If you want to give some of your employees a credit card to use, ask the bank about any safeguards they offer.

 Monthly Maintenance Fees

-Banks are notorious for making money from extra fees including monthly maintenance fees and these really add up.
-Make sure you understand all of the fees so you can avoid them and so you can properly evaluate a bank.
+Banks are notorious for charging extra fees, including monthly maintenance fees.
+These can add up, so make sure you understand all the fees you’d be responsible for so you can properly evaluate the bank.

 FDIC Insured Accounts

-The Federal Deposit Insurance Corporation (FDIC) is an independent federal agency insuring deposits in U.S. banks and thrifts in the event of bank failures.
-The FDIC was created in 1933 to maintain public confidence and encourage stability in the financial system through the promotion of sound banking practices.
+The Federal Deposit Insurance Corporation (FDIC) is an independent federal agency insuring deposits in U.S. banks and thrifts in the event of bank failure.
+The FDIC was created in 1933 during the Great Depression to maintain public confidence and encourage stability in the financial system by promoting sound banking practices.

-Automatic bill pay is when you set up recurring transfers or payments from your bank or credit card to pay your bills — phone, tuition, cable, utilities, mortgage or any other payments you owe on a regular basis — each month. … You don’t risk forgetting to make the payments when you use automatic bill pay.
+Automatic bill pay is when you set up recurring transfers or payments from your bank or credit card to pay your bills — phone, cable, utilities, mortgage, or any other payments you make on a regular monthly basis.

-Find out what interest rate the bank pays you for money in your savings account.
-If you find you often have significant amounts of money on the sidelines you might want to ask if you can set up a sweep account.
-A sweep account will allow you to take a large amount of money and move it into a money market account each night automatically and will pay a much higher interest rate.
+Find out what interest rate the bank pays for savings accounts.
+(Some banks pay interest on checking accounts as well.)
+If you often have significant amounts of money in your accounts, consider setting up a sweep account, which automatically moves a set amount of money into a money market account.
+These accounts pay a much higher interest rate.

 Overdraft Fees and Protection

 PNC offers an account specifically geared to nonprofits.
-By keeping an average minimum balance of $500 each month, the bank waives the monthly service charge.
-The account also comes with a free debit card, and no-fee online banking and bill pay.
+If you keep an average minimum balance of $500 each month, the bank waives the monthly service charge.
+The account also comes with a free debit card and no-fee online banking and bill pay.

 TIAA (Formerly EverBank)

 This bank offers a no-fee nonprofit account with a monthly minimum balance of $5,000.
 Any balance under that amount incurs a $14.95 service charge for that month.
-There are also no charges for internal transfers and for the first 10 bill payments.
-TIAA does not charge a fee for overdraft protection or for automatic overdraft transfers.
+There are no charges for internal transfers and the first 10 bill payments.
+TIAA does not charge a fee for overdraft protection or automatic overdraft transfers.
 All balances in this account earn interest at tiered rates.
-Accounts with $100,000 or more earn 0.61%.

 United Community Bank